DarylDohner/MS-Coding-Club/Get_Started.md

 ```
 Important Things:
   1) Do NOT use your real name on GitHub for anything.
 Why?
 Because I'd rather spend my Friday afternoons at Coding Club than in detention.
-  2) Keep your Code folders filled with code.
+  2) Code Folders are for code.
 I like code.
 Folders like code.
 Make us happy.
   3) No 'Five Nights at Freddys'.
 That stuff freaks me out.
 Oh, and no Comic Sans.
 Just as bad.
   4) REMEMBER: The NSA is constantly monitoring anything you put on the internet.
 Wouldn't it be a shame when you're running for President and 'that post' is the headline on CNN?
 ```